Dear Chap Nation:

 After all such advice if the complainant continues to ask that his or her name or other identifiable information not be revealed, the university will evaluate that request in the context of its responsibility to provide a safe and nondiscriminatory environment for all students.
 This includes considering such factors as the seriousness of the alleged harassment; the complainant's age, whether there have been other harassment complaints against the same individual, and the alleged offender's rights to receive information about the allegations if the information is maintained as an "educational record" under FERPA.

-If the complainant is a student but the alleged respondent is not an LCU student or employee, the Dean/Assistant Dean of Students will provide the complainant support and guidance through the civil or criminal complaint process.
+If the complainant is a student but the alleged respondent is not an LCU student or employee, the Title IX Coordinator or Dean of Students will provide the complainant support and guidance through the civil or criminal complaint process.
 University resources are available to complainants regardless of the status of the alleged respondent, including assistance in pursuing an internal complaint process where the alleged respondent is not a student but is employed by LCU.

-All appeals will be reviewed by the Vice President for Student Affairs, the Title IX Officer (or his or her designee), and another administrator appointed by the Vice President for Student Affairs, and shall be based solely on the records provided from the investigation unless new evidence is grounds for the appeal.
-The decision of a majority of these individuals will be final.
+All appeals will be reviewed by a trained appeals officer and shall be based solely on the records provided from the investigation unless new evidence is grounds for the appeal.
+The decision of the appeals officer is final.

 Spiritual and intellectual development is dependent upon an environment in which a person is comfortable to easily focus.
 It is imperative that LCU foster a culture free from intimidation or harassment.